sunesimonsen/chance-generators/Readme.md

 expect(smallStrings(), 'to equal', '0Wbe)19')
 ```

-The only exception to rule is the `n` and `unique`, they don't dereference the
+The only exception to this rule is the `n` and `unique` functions, they don't
-generators given as the first argument:
+dereference the generator given as the first argument:

 ```js
 var g = require('./lib/chance-generators')(42)